CCAA — Student Work Placement Program (SWPP)

 The Student Work Placement Program (SWPP) offers financial support up to $7,000 per placement to foster partnerships between employers and post-secondary institutions in Canada, enhancing work-integrated learning opportunities for students.
 The program aims to provide students with quality work experiences in high-demand fields, particularly focusing on the aviation and aerospace industry, through eligible activities like co-op placements, internships, and applied projects.

-- Wage subsidies cover up to 70% of the salary cost for each student placement, with a maximum of $7,000 per placement.
+- Wage subsidies covering up to 70% of the student's salary for each placement, with a maximum of $7,000 per placement.

 $ 5,000